ember-cli/ember-cli-version-checker/README.md

     let checker = new VersionChecker(this.project);
     let dep = checker.for('<my-addon>');

-    dep.assertSingleton('Please make sure <my-addon> is singleton by using yarn resolution!');
+    dep.assertUnique('Please make sure <my-addon> is unique, please correct and here is a helpful message!');
   }
 };
 ```